movementlabsxyz/movement-hack-temp/src/ch04-03-fixing-ownership-errors.md

 }
 ```

 Another possibility is to return a string literal, which lives forever (indicated by `'static`).
-This solution applies if we never intend to change the string, and the string can be written directly in the program source code:
+This solution applies if we never intend to change the string, and then a heap allocation is unnecessary:

 ```rust
 fn return_a_string() -> &'static str {